SufianSohail/Software-Testing/README.md

-#### The main objetif behind this projet was to build an Ecommerce website that handles both sides client and admin using the next technologies :
+#### The main objective behind this projet was to test an Ecommerce website that handles both sides client and admin using the next technologies :

  1. Mongo Db